emadmoenes/Egypt_Tourist_Guide_BLOC/README.md

 ## Project General Description

 The **Egypt Tourist Guide** is a mobile application designed to help tourists explore landmarks, museums, and attractions across various Egyptian governorates.
 The app provides a user-friendly interface for discovering popular places, saving favorites, and managing user profiles.
-This project aims to enhance the tourism experience by offering curated suggestions and personalization. it manages state using Bloc. (in controllers folder)
+This project aims to enhance the tourism experience by offering curated suggestions and personalization. it manages state using Bloc (in controllers folder).

+# Connect App to Firebase
+Project configuration with firebase --> done using the flutterfire CLI and flutterfire configure command.

+After the project is configured, firebase options file is added to lib folder.
+Then, we add firebase core, firebase_auth, cloud_firestore packages to the pubspec.yaml file.

+And initialize firebase in main.dart file.

+# Controllers
 The app contains four Blocs:

 1- **User Authentication**: